opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    2 + Before going any further, make sure that everything is all cleaned up.
-Declare the unique context of your page, using the `odsDatasetContext <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsDatasetContext>`_ widget (feel free the check the widget documentation for a reminder of how it should be configured!).
-Declaring the page context is always the proper way to build any kind of dashboard, not only because it cleans everything up, but also because it allows widgets to interact with one another.
+    2 + Before going any further, declare the unique context of your page, using the `odsDatasetContext <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsDatasetContext>`_ widget.
+This will allow our widgets to interact with one another -and it always is the proper way to build a dashboard.

+.. admonition:: Important
+   :class: important

-Don't forget to delete the ``ods-dataset-context`` tag above the code of the chart widget, as well as to replace the current ``shanghaiworlduniversityrankingpublic`` context name by the new one.
+   Don't forget to delete the ``ods-dataset-context`` tag above the code of the chart widget.
+Also, replace the current context name (here, ``shanghaiworlduniversityrankingpublic``) by the new one (here, ``worlduniversityranking``).

 .. code-block:: html